aviraljanveja/Mathematics/README.md

  - Related points and notes, if any.
  - Some solved exercises.

-The reference materials used in the development of this course majorly include NCERT Mathematics textbooks from India, standard 9 to 12.
+The reference materials used in the development of this course primarily include Indian NCERT mathematics textbooks.

--- Developed by Aviral Janveja (Copyright 2024)
+-- Developed by Aviral Janveja for the Panini AI initiative.
+(Copyright 2024)